haydenbeamish/laserbeamnode/replit.md

 ```

 ## Recent Changes (Dec 2025)
+- **NEW**: Make.com service endpoints for automated NAV updates from SharePoint/email
 - **NEW**: Redesigned admin panel with NAV/MGWD input and auto-calculated metrics
 - **NEW**: Performance metrics now calculated server-side from raw NAV/MGWD data
 - **NEW**: Text content section added for Strategy, Hedging, AI Analyst, Risk Management